tahsin4466/StartASM/README.md

 ```
 You can also check the `examples` folder for examples.
 Each code file contains a comment explaining its purpose.
 There are included testing scripts available in the `testing` folder, including benchmarking and AST testing.

-If you would like to invoke the compiler after building the project

 Also make sure to check out the `documentations` folder for more information about StartASM's features, syntax, and some examples!
 This is still very much a work-in-progress project, so updates will be continual.

-## Contact
-If you want to contact me about this project, feel free to send an email to tahsinkalkie[at]gmail[dot]com